 Attacks that have occurred in the recent past takes place in two steps;

 - The target is convinced to download a COVID-19 tracker or any relevant COVID app outside the Google Play store.

-- After it is has been installed, the malware takes over control of the device and then demands a ransom of about 100 USD in Bitcoins.
+- After it has been installed, the malware takes over control of the device and then demands about 100 USD in Bitcoins.

-Therefore, companies, organizations, government institutions, and other entities with work-from-home employees should heavily invest in employee security awareness.
+Therefore, companies, organizations, government institutions, and other work-from-home employees should invest heavily in employee security awareness.